Tina Louise Thomas: Years following

 Thomas. a soprano, recorded a sacred music album at Superior Sound Studios in 1976, Servant, produced by Wayne Hilton and engineered by Fred Cameron.
 Her booking agent, at the time, was Russell Kruse, founder of Kruse International.

 Although Thomas declined offers to pursue a singing career following the release of Servant, deciding, instead, to raise a family, she provided individual vocal lessons and coaching stage performers to aspiring singers and musicians.

 Along with working out and a healthy lifestyle, the hobbies and avocations she has enjoyed include dancing, playing piano, writing poetry, art, and astronomy.
 Thomas has also appreciated the great outdoors and the many activities it offers and became both a certified sailor and a certified scuba diver.
 Her sons, Austin and Aaron, are, as well, performers and athletic.

-As a member of the Main Street Acting Company, Thomas assisted in the production and choreography and performed in a televised presentation of The Easter Story, held on Good Friday, April 17, 1992.WGAL TV Harrisburg/Lancaster, PA April 17, 1992 She also became certified to counsel at a domestic violence center and is both a certified classroom tutor and supervisor, working with at-risk elementary school students and alternative education middle and high school students in a remedial reading program.
+As a member of the Main Street Acting Company, Thomas assisted in the production and choreography and performed in a televised presentation of The Easter Story, held on Good Friday, April 17, 1992.
+She also became certified to counsel at a domestic violence center and is both a certified classroom tutor and supervisor, working with at-risk elementary school students and alternative education middle and high school students in a remedial reading program.

 Since 1994 she has been a judge in the annual Miss Optimist competition, judging the essays and oral presentations of the contestants.
 Additionally, she was a contributing writer, and also served as a co-editor, for Wing Beat magazine, devoted to the ancient sport of falconry, from December 1994 to December 1996.
 Aside from sacred music, Thomas has been an avid fan and writer of jazz and blues music since her youth.